-- To have the chart open with a certain field, click the radio button in the Default column that corresponds to the Dashboard Field Name.
+- To have the chart open with a certain field, click the button in the Default column that corresponds to the Dashboard Field Name value.

-- To set the visibility of a field, use the check box in the Visible column next to its Dashboard Field Name.
+- To set the visibility of a field, check the check box in the Visible column next to its Dashboard Field Name value.

-- To set the Field Name Alias, use the Alias column, double-click the current name, and make your edit.
+- To set the Field Name Alias value, use the Alias column, double-click the current name, and make your edit.

 - Click OK to save and close the Reviewer Dashboard widget configuration window.

-- The widget opens with a graphical representation of Reviewer Dashboard results displaying on the selected field.
+- The widget opens with a graphical representation of Reviewer Dashboard results displayed on the selected field.
 Hover over a segment in the pie chart to view additional details about each attribute property.

-- You can toggle two visualizations of result summaries: pie and bar charts.
+- You can switch between two visualizations of result summaries: pie and bar charts.